radheshpai87/forge.ai/replit.md

   - Features: New chat, clear conversation, message history with markdown support
   - AI remembers all previous messages in the conversation for context
   - Chat set as default view for new users
+- Migrated to PostgreSQL database backend:
+  - Created database schema with Drizzle ORM (users, conversations, messages tables)
+  - Built Express API server with authentication and conversation endpoints
+  - Updated AuthContext to use API instead of localStorage
+  - Updated ConversationContext to use API instead of localStorage
+  - Added bcrypt password hashing for security
+  - Session-based authentication with tokens
+  - Data now persists in database instead of browser storage

 ## Running the Project
 The project runs automatically via the configured workflow using `npm run dev`.
 The application is accessible through the Replit webview on port 5000.